 Broken sternum

-A broken sternum is usually the result of blunt force trauma, like a car accident, sports injury, or fall from a great height.
-You might also have swelling, bruising, or hematoma.
+A broken sternum is usually the result of blunt force trauma like a car accident, sports injury, or fall from a height.
+You might also have swelling, bruising, or a hematoma (severe bruise).

 Hodgkin’s lymphoma